mattgraham/midnight/README.md

 # Midnight

 Open source content for Midnight theme.
 Theme was first designed / developed for GitHub Pages and is availalbe for download, forking and using anywhere else on the web.
-Like the theme share it with the twitterverse.

 ![Midnight Theme](http://f.cl.ly/items/2G0Q031t2K3h0F2i3V1E/Screen%20Shot%202012-12-25%20at%208.38.55%20AM.png)